International relations (1919–1939): Outlawing war

 The Kellogg–Briand Pact of 1928 resulted from a proposal drafted by the United States and France that, in effect, outlawed war to resolve "disputes or conflicts of whatever nature or of whatever origin they may be, which may arise among them".
 Most nations readily signed up and used the occasion to promote the goal of peaceful foreign policies.
 The only issue was the actual formula of the renunciation of all wars – the French wanted the definition restricted to wars of aggression, while the Americans insisted it should include all kinds of warfare.
 Historian Harold Josephson notes that the Pact has been ridiculed for its moralism and legalism and lack of influence on foreign policy.
 He argues that it instead led to a more activist American foreign policy.
 Its central provisions renouncing the use of war, and promoting peaceful settlement of disputes and the use of collective force to prevent aggression, were incorporated into the UN Charter and other treaties.
-Although civil wars continued, wars between established states have been rare since 1945, with a few exceptions in the Middle East.
+Although civil wars continued, wars between established states have been rare since 1945, with a few exceptions in the Middle East, Africa, and Asia.

 In the United States, much energetic grass-roots support came from women's organizations and Protestant churches.

 Criminalizing poison gas

 Poison gas became the focus of a worldwide crusade in the 1920s.
 Poison gas did not win battles, and the generals did not want it.
 The soldiers hated it far more intensely than bullets or explosive shells.
-By 1918, chemical shells made up 35 per cent of French ammunition supplies, 25 per cent of British, and 20 per cent of the American stock.
-The “Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous, or Other Gases and of Bacteriological Methods of Warfare” ["Geneva Protocol"] was issued in 1925, and was accepted as policy by all major countries.
+By 1918, chemical shells made up 35 percent of French ammunition supplies, 25 percent of British, and 20 percent of the American stock.
+The "Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous, or Other Gases and of Bacteriological Methods of Warfare" (Geneva Protocol) was issued in 1925, and was accepted as policy by all major countries.